coreos/docs/quay-enterprise/app-tokens.md

 # Quay Enterprise Application Tokens #

 Since Quay Enterprise version 2.7.0, a new way of authenticating to Quay from Docker CLI (and other apps) was added, in the form of application tokens.
-These tokens don't expire by default, but this expiration can be set inside the Quay superadmin control panel.
+These tokens don't expire by default, but this expiration can be set inside the Quay super user control panel.
-To enable expiration of application tokens, the following option must be selected in the Quay Enterprise suerpadmin control panel:
+To enable expiration of application tokens, the following option must be selected:

 ![Quay Enterprise superadmin control panel](https://github.com/ibazulic/docs/blob/master/quay-enterprise/img/set-token-expiration-time.png "Quay Enteprrise admin control panel")